+The root entity shall neither have port nor generic clauses, being potentially not portable.
 If several testbenches are used for the verification of a package or a model, no re-compilation shall be necessary in order to perform the complete verification.
-Neither shall it be necessary to copy any files (or create or modify links in the operating system) used by the testbenches or the model.
+Neither shall it be necessary to copy any files (or create soft links) used by the testbenches or the model.

 If several testbenches are used it is recommended to place the component declaration(s), some signal declarations etc. in a package instead of including them in each testbench.
-If global signals are placed in such a package, attention should be paid to avoid homonymic names.